evanetizen/25live-autofill/README.md

 The script expects exactly three arguments:

-1. A string with days of the week, some combination of Sun, Mon, Tue, Wed, Thu, Fri, Sat.
-Notice all of these are three letters. (e.g. TueThu, Sat, SunWedFri)
+1. A string with days of the week.
+Some combination of Sun, Mon, Tue, Wed, Thu, Fri, Sat.
+Notice all of these units are three letters. (e.g. TueThu, Sat, SunWedFri)
 2. A string representing the start time of the reservation. (e.g. 8:00)
 3. A string representing the end time of the reservation. (e.g. 10:00)

-The script expects the two times to be in the format of 8:00 or 12:00.
-Do not include any space or 'pm', the script assumes you are booking past noon.
+The script expects the two times to be in the format of one or two digits, followed by a colon, followed by two digits, such as 8:30 or 12:15.
+Do not include 'pm', the script assumes you are booking past noon.

 This should open up a Chrome window and ask you to log into NetBadge.
 Once you get into 25live, close out of any announcement windows and press the Event Form link on the top right.